matt-gn/amrdc-api/README.md

 Setting `download=True` will initiate a streaming object with the requested data.

-Responses are limited to 10k lines.
+Responses are limited to 10k rows.

 Examples: